When Can Baby Goats Go Outside ?

 Insulate the Raised Sleeping Area

-To make things even better and warmer for your goats, you can insulate their sleeping area.
+To make things even warmer for your goats, you can insulate their sleeping area.
 After all, a hard wooden sleeping area, albeit raised, might not be that much better than the cold, hard ground.

 One of the best ways to improve your goat’s living quarters is to provide them with some kind of insulation to go with the raised sleeping area.
 This can be as simple as laying down some straw.